What To Do If You Are Looking For a New Job

 Expect the Search to Take Longer Than You Imagine

-If you are looking for a new job, I want you to realize that it can take a while.
+If you are looking for a new job, I want you to realize it can take a while.
 Some people are lucky and can get hired quickly, while it takes a while for others.
-It took me 8 months to get a full-time position again during a job search a few years back.
+It took me eight months to get a full-time position again during a job search a few years back.
 If you keep applying and stay focused, you will get hired again.

-If you are a job seeker, I hope that the tips in this article help you find your next position.
+If you are a job seeker, I hope the tips in this article help you find your next position.
 Your dream job is out there.
 You have to find it.

 What is the longest that you went without a full-time job?
 What are some things you did when looking for a new job?